-The French left back may not be the best in the world yet in his position but he is on course to become the most devastating player in his position soon.
+The French left-back may not be the best in the world yet in his position but he retains the potential.
 He has been unplayable at times at Milan with his buccaneering runs from deep.

 Paolo Maldini convinced Theo to join Milan for a fee of just €20m in 2019.
-Within a year, that price had already tripled.
+Within a year, his value had already tripled.

 Achraf Hakimi (to Inter Milan, 2020)

 Within a year of Real Madrid selling Achraf Hakimi to Inter in the summer of 2020, he had established himself as the best right back in the world.